-anthropological project started in 1968 when Alan Macfarlane and his
+anthropological project started in 1968 when I and my wife, Gill, spent

 materials collected include notes, diaries, censuses, genealogies, inventories,

 land surveys, over 3000 field photographs, approximately 120 hours of

 a book, a translation and edition of another book on the Gurungs and